How Many Copper Pennies Make A Pound

 Numismatic Value

 Certain pennies have significant numismatic (collectible) value.
 Key dates and mint marks, as well as errors in production, can make a penny worth far more than its face value.
-For example, the 1909-S VDB Lincoln cent and the 1943 copper penny (an error, as they were supposed to be steel) are highly sought after by collectors.
+To give you an idea, the 1909-S VDB Lincoln cent and the 1943 copper penny (an error, as they were supposed to be steel) are highly sought after by collectors.

 If you come across an old penny, it’s worth checking its date, mint mark, and condition to see if it has any collectible value.
 Resources like the Professional Coin Grading Service (PCGS) and Numismatic Guaranty Corporation (NGC) can help you determine the value of your coins.